varsvisualizes/VIP-mural-team/README.md

 Now you're ready to program the Arduino!
 Reference the Fritzing image pics in the repo for the breadboard set-up, and upload the code labeled BuildingLights_PiezoMusic.ino.

+NOTE: I didn't include the blue LED in the instructions because it's just a power LED; once you're confident that your system is powered, you can take it out so all the attention is on the RGB LED.

 # Seed Dispenser

 https://user-images.githubusercontent.com/47091936/155765277-57615a12-add1-4221-a758-5ff49b87a217.MOV